In the AI Era, Code Is Cheap. Reputation Isn’t.

 logger.error({ msg: 'Some error', err });

-Key point: You cannot prompt what you don’t know exists.
+Key point: You cannot prompt for what you don’t know exists.

-A contributor who trusts the LLM blindly will miss type‑checking errors, ignore project conventions, and overlook caveats.
-For such programmers, LLMs become a powerful mechanical aid, freeing mental bandwidth for the real work—thinking and reviewing.
+A contributor who trusts an LLM blindly will miss type‑checking errors, ignore project conventions, and overlook caveats.
+For such programmers, LLMs become a mechanical aid, freeing mental bandwidth for the real work—thinking and reviewing.
 This protects your reputation: maintainers will notice a pattern of low‑signal PRs and may stop reviewing them (or worse).
-LLMs make contribution faster, but they don’t replace your brain unless you let them.
+LLMs speed up contribution, but they don’t replace your brain unless you let them.

 2. Respect volume.
 Review is not free.